taikedz/dedupe/Implementation_notes.md

 * the script tries to select the correct python command for cross-platform - on Ubuntu it is simply `python3` but in Fedora this could be `python37` or more generally `python`

 The install script places and enables the libs and command files accordingly.

+## Stages

+There are two distinct stages to DeDupe:

+* Tree Walk
+    * The deduplicator walks the directories supplied to it to identify as appropriate the files to check
+* Resolution
+    * The resolver checks the database for registered duplicates, and offers resolution strategies to the user interactively

 ## Tree walk